Dr Hila Dafny

 Key responsibilities

-Research responsibilities include conducting research, being involved in CFI, Critical care, and Cardiac research teams, supervising HDR students, and leading research projects within the CFI - umbrella reviews and systematic reviews.
+Research responsibilities include conducting research, being involved in CFI, Critical care, and Cardiac research teams, supervising HDR students, and leading research projects within the CFI - Mixed methods, umbrella reviews and systematic reviews.

 Teaching responsibilities - Teaching within the undergraduate and postgraduate at the CNHS and Topic coordinator and leading the Postgraduate Critical Care Topics teams.
 In 2021 I acted in the role of the First year level coordinator and led a team of 42 tutors and coordinated NURS1002, first year topic with 700 students.
 Significant contribution to the BN Redesign from 2021 until currently in the Nursing practice and clinical skills working group.